MatteoDesiderio/quadrant_perplex/README.md

 Works with Perple_X version 6.9.1, source updated October 14, 2022.

-These are simple python modules to
+These are simple python modules and shell scripts to

 * Define a number of quadrants in the PT space
 * Run BUILD for each of these quadrants, automating the input